pmglab/Docs/source/_build/html/_sources/KGGSEE_doc/KGGSEE.rst.txt

         === ====== ======

 - ``--vcf-ref``: The file containing genotypes to calculate genotypic correlations.
+For data separated in multiple files by chromosomes, one can use asterisk wildcard (e.g., hg19.chr*.vcf.gz) to denote the chromosome names.
 - ``--keep-ref``: Save the encoded genotypes in VCF for future usage, which will speed up next analysis.
 - ``--saved-ref``: Instead of using ``--vcf-ref``, one can directly specify the path of encoded genotypes last time by specifying last output path.
 - ``--filter-maf-le``: Filter out variants with minor allele frequency less or equal than the specified value.